Emmanuel Rivera Player Props: Diamondbacks vs. Rockies

-The Arizona Diamondbacks and Emmanuel Rivera, who went 1-for-3 last time out, take on Noah Davis and the Colorado Rockies at Coors Field, Saturday at 8:10 PM ET.
+After going 3-for-5 with a double in his last game, Emmanuel Rivera and the Arizona Diamondbacks take on the Colorado Rockies (who will hand the ball to Austin Gomber) at 3:10 PM ET on Sunday.

-In his last game he had a one-hit showing (1-for-3) against the Rockies.
+In his last appearance, he had three hits (going 3-for-5 with a double) against the Rockies.

 Emmanuel Rivera Game Info & Props vs. the Rockies